Invoice Processing Accuracy: Measure, Benchmark, Improve

-Calculate your invoice accuracy rate, compare it to APQC benchmarks, classify errors by root cause, and follow a phased improvement roadmap.
+Calculate your invoice accuracy rate, compare it to APQC benchmarks, classify errors by root cause, and follow a phased roadmap to reduce AP exceptions.

 A strong invoice processing accuracy rate sits at 95% or higher, meaning fewer than five out of every 100 invoices require manual correction or reprocessing.
-You can calculate this metric by dividing the number of invoices processed correctly on the first attempt by the total number of invoices processed, then multiplying by 100.
 According to APQC benchmarking data, top-performing Accounts Payable teams achieve 98% first-time accuracy, while bottom-quartile organizations manage only 88%.

 Improving these metrics requires a diagnostic-first approach.
 Before implementing new software or overhauling workflows, finance teams must measure their current baseline, classify existing errors by their root cause, and model the financial impact of those inaccuracies.